spinkube/governance/SECURITY.md

     Click on 'Report a vulnerability'

-// TODO: set up a securty mailing list that is anyone can send to but only maintainers can see
-2. Send an email to `security@spinkube.dev` detailing the issue and steps to reproduce.
+2. Send an email to `spinkubemaintainers@gmail.com` detailing the issue and steps to reproduce.

 The reporter(s) can expect a response within 24 hours acknowledging the issue was received.
-If a response is not received within 24 hours, please reach out to any maintainer directly on [Discord](<insert-link-to-community-chat>) to confirm receipt of the issue.
+If a response is not received within 24 hours, please reach out to any maintainer directly on the [CNCF Slack Channel: #spinkube](https://cloud-native.slack.com/archives/C06PC7JA1EE) to confirm receipt of the issue.

 ## Review Process